Skip to content

 Message Format

-Protocol Buffers provide: - Binary serialization: Compact, fast encoding/decoding - Strong typing: Compile-time validation and code generation - Versioning: Backward compatibility through schema evolution - Cross-language: Python, Dart, and other language bindings
+Protocol Buffers provide: - Binary serialization: Compact, fast encoding/decoding - Strong typing: Compile-time validation and code generation - Versioning: Backward compatibility through schema evolution - Cross-language: Python (6.32), Dart (5.0) - wire-compatible - Production Status: All core messages use protobuf (logs, events, modelservice requests)

 Message Validation